Who’s At Fault In A Self-Driving Car Accident?

 Keep in mind that there are other possible parties to blame in crashes involving self-driving cars.
 In accidents involving multiple vehicles, liability may need to be split among multiple drivers as well as the autonomous car’s driver and/or manufacturer.

 Fault could also rest on a government entity if a failure to maintain the road or traffic signage contributed to the accident.
+Government liability may come into play if poor road conditions, inadequate signage, or faulty traffic control systems cause the self-driving vehicle to crash.
 For that reason, it will be critical to consult with a personal injury attorney who knows how to investigate complex car accident cases.

 Demanding Compensation for Car Accident Victims

-Stewart Law Offices represents car accidents victims in South Carolina and North Carolina.
-Our personal injury attorneys are paying close attention to the development of self-driving cars and how that will impact our clients in the future.
+Stewart Law Offices represents car accident victims in South Carolina and North Carolina.
+Our Rock Hill personal injury attorneys are paying close attention to the development of self-driving cars and how that will impact our clients in the future.

 Need help now?
 Call or contact our experienced attorneys today.